angelo-casciani/sitcalc4bpmn/README.md

 ### 2. Perform Reasoning Tasks

 #### Projection Task
-Determine if a fluent has a specific value after executing actions.
+Determine if a fluent has a specific value after executing a certain sequence of actions.

 ```bash
 python src/reason.py <model_name> projection \